TheLocust3/budgeting/README.md

 ### next
  - Pull schema file for Nick
- - Get initial docker setup working
+ - Get cross container networking working in docker
-   - Scheme to migrate database
-   - Document prod build usage + development usage
  - Kubernetes
    - Add secrets to config
    - No need to authenticate requests between services, engine/scheduler are cluster-private